ksaini122/OpenCvProject/README.md

 ## Summary
 ### Understanding the project
-**1)First, look at a picture and find all the faces.**
-**2)Second, focus on each face and be able to understand that even if a face is turned in a random direction or in bad lighting, it is still the same person.**
+**1)First, look at a picture and find all the faces.**:/ **2)Second, focus on each face and be able to understand that even if a face is turned in a random direction or in bad lighting, it is still the same person.**:/
-**3)Third, be able to pick out unique features of the face.**
-**4)Finally, compare the unique features of that face to all the people you already know to determine the person’s name.**
+**3)Third, be able to pick out unique features of the face.**:/ **4)Finally, compare the unique features of that face to all the people you already know to determine the person’s name.**:/

 ### What's next?
 **Face Recognition:It involved three steps:**